The Chairs programme notes of both wit and wisdom, from the pen of John Burgess.

 The Fleet Supporters’ Trust is now fully established in The Old Boardroom and office.
 Members can enjoy a drink in the Members only bar after having booked their away travel in the office next door.
 The Board has decided this year that it is necessary to be more precise in the numbers needed to warrant a second coach to away games.
 This has become necessary to minimise the financial shortfall on the cost of away travel.

 To help manage this it would be much appreciated if you book your away travel as early as possible and make payment at the time of booking.
-The coach to Leyton Orient is already full and a minimum of a further ten bookings are need to make a second coach viable.
+The coach to Leyton Orient is already full and a minimum of a further ten bookings are needed to make a second coach viable.
 I’m sure that will be achieved today.

 I would like to remind all Fleet Trust Members that their membership becomes due for renewal today so please ensure you renew as soon as possible in order that you can enjoy the discounted away travel price.